Smartphone maker Samsung backs away from planned split

 He did not elaborate, but told shareholders: “At this moment, it seems difficult to carry it out.”

-Shares in Samsung Electronics—the group’s flagship subsidiary—closed 0.72 percent down, having hit record highs this year on expectations of higher profits.

-Samsung SDS plunged 8.47 percent and Samsung C&T was down 7.27 percent.
+Shares in Samsung Electronics—the group’s flagship subsidiary—sank 1.4 percent in morning trade, having hit record highs this year on expectations of higher profits.
+Samsung SDS and Samsung C&T were down more than six percent.

 Various Samsung units have cross-shareholdings in other parts of the group, a byzantine structure that enables the Lee family to control the business empire, which has revenues equivalent to a fifth of South Korea’s GDP.